 - medication (to increase blood pressure)

-- intravenous (IV) fluids (to increase fluid in the bloodstream and blood pressure
+- intravenous (IV) fluids (to increase fluid in the bloodstream and blood pressure)

 - hemodynamic monitoring (evaluation of heart and lung pressure levels)

-In other cases, a laparotomy may be performed.
+In some cases, a laparotomy may be performed.
 A laparotomy is an incision in the abdominal wall that allows for quick access to the abdominal cavity.
 This may be needed if your physician suspects the infection is caused by:

 - uterine perforation